 Complete the FAFSA at www.fafsa.gov.
 Be certain that you are using the .gov site to assure that you are using the secure federal processing site.
-You complete the FAFSA after October 1, 2016 of the upcoming academic year (October 1, 2016 for 2017-2018).
-Use estimated information to file early.
-You may use the IRS Data Retrieval Tool to correct your FAFSA later if you were required to file a tax return.
+You complete the FAFSA after October 1, 2016 of the current academic year (October 1, 2016 for 2017-2018).
+Use your 2015 tax information.
+You may use the IRS Data Retrieval Tool to ensure accuracy of tax data submitted.
 A record cannot be created in the Office of Financial Aid for incoming students until the FAFSA is received with your Social Security number.

 Review your FAFSA results (Student Aid Report) for accuracy after your application has been processed.
 The comments section of your Student Aid Report will indicate if you have been selected for verification.
 See Verification for more information about that process.